scylladb/scylladb/docs/troubleshooting/error-messages/invalid-ssl-prot-error.rst

 Invalid SSL Protocol
 ====================

-Trying to connect cqlsh with Scylla 3.x results in **TLSv1.2 is not a valid SSL protocol** error.
+Trying to connect cqlsh with ScyllaDB 3.x results in **TLSv1.2 is not a valid SSL protocol** error.
-Recent Scylla versions did not allow the use of the TLSv1 protocol and yet cqlsh seems to use it by default.
+Recent ScyllaDB versions did not allow the use of the TLSv1 protocol and yet cqlsh seems to use it by default.
-The solution is to upgrade to a more recent version of Scylla which contains the patch to fix the issue.
+The solution is to upgrade to a more recent version of ScyllaDB which contains the patch to fix the issue.
 If this is not an option, change the cqlshrc file to contain the following:

 .. code-block:: yaml